gogins/cloud-5/public/README.md

 ### Experiments

-These are not finished pieces.
-I am still figuring out how to compose them.
-However, because they use new facilities, here they are if you want to play with them and examine their code.
-Comments are welcome (as issues in the cloud-music repository).
+I am working out how to use CsoundAC in the Strudel REPL.
+The most important thing is to import the `csoundac.mjs` module in your Strudel patch.
+To see how this is done, look at the following piece.
+Comments and suggestions are wecome.

 - [CsoundAC Example 1](ac_example_1.html).